token-terminal/tokenterminal-fullstack-exercise/README.md

 Make sure you showcase your skills and adopt good programming practices.
 Here are some aspects we find particularly important:

 * Meaningful commit history.
-* Good code style - we value code written for other developers, not a tutorial nor a one-off hack.
+* Good code style - we value code written for other developers.
-* Code that follows the conventions and paradigms (Modern react, use of typescript without casting everything to `any`).
+* Code that follows the conventions and paradigms.

-To return your homework, push the code the code to the GitHub repository provided.
-Each candidate is set up with a private repository.
+Fork this repositoty to get started.
+Once you are ready to return your homework, push all the code to your fork and email the link to your contact.

 We don't expect you to spend more than two days on this assignment.
 In case you do, please let us know.
 Returning a partial solution is acceptable.
 If this is the case, please mention which features are missing.